 Tuition costs are much lower than 4-year schools— Basic courses – the ones most people take in their first two years at a university or college – are pretty much the same anywhere.
-Freshman Composition, for instance, or College Algebra, are going to be taught in community college by credentialed, experienced instructors.
+Freshman Composition, for instance, or College Algebra, is going to be taught in community college by credentialed, experienced instructors.
 Why pay a higher sticker price when course content for those first two years is fairly standard?

 Living at home will save you on room and board or rent – Living is expensive.
 Many freshmen and their families do not realize how much living in a dorm and eating in the cafeteria will cost them, or, at least, they don’t think about that when they’re filling out applications.
 Living off-campus, having to provide your own meals, can be even more expensive.
 Taking your first two years at a community college in your area while you stay at home will save a lot in the long run, even if you’re helping your parents out with the bills (which you definitely should do).

-Transfer acceptance rates are higher than entering as a freshman— Universities and colleges have to maintain their standards – they can’t just take everyone who applies, so odds are, when you’re applying as a freshman, you’re going to get cut unless you’re the cream of the crop.
-However, there’s a loophole: a higher percentage of students transferring from a community college get accepted, because they’ve had time to prove themselves.
+Transfer acceptance rates are higher than entering as a freshman— Universities, and colleges have to maintain their standards – they can’t just take everyone who applies, so odds are when you’re applying as a freshman, you’re going to get cut unless you’re the cream of the crop.
+However, there’s a loophole: a higher percentage of students transferring from a community college get accepted because they’ve had time to prove themselves.
 Do some time in the community college, then apply to that university you’ve been dreaming of – you’ve got a better chance now.